Sayeret Matkal: History

 Its first operational activity was carried out in a dedicated assignment in Lebanon in May 1962.
 The success of this mission paved the way for the unit's second operation five months later in Syria.
 In the early 1960s, Sayeret Matkal conducted several intelligence-gathering operations in the Sinai Peninsula—the last of which was launched just four months before the outbreak of the Six-Day War.
 But, due to the extensive training, planning and preparation that had to be undertaken before its missions, Sayeret Matkal ended up not seeing any action during the war itself.
 It was however engaged extensively in the following War of Attrition.
 After 1967, with the rise of Arab terrorism perpetrated by groups such as the Palestine Liberation Organization (PLO), Sayeret Matkal began developing the first counterterrorism and hostage rescue techniques in the world.
 Beginning with Operation Isotope, the unit carried out several high-profile operations that thrust it into the limelight as an "elite paratroopers" unit (Sayeret Matkal's existence was classified at the time).
-In 1972, before the Munich massacre, Sayeret Matkal's operatives were sent to West Germany to co-operate with German authorities and, if necessary, perform the hostage-rescue themselves.
-Their advice though, was not heeded.
-In the subsequent Operation Wrath of God, Sayeret Matkal struck the PLO in Beirut.
+In 1972, during the Munich Olympic hostage crisis, it was reported that Mossad head Zvi Zamir offered the assistance of Sayeret Matkal for the hostage rescue.
+However, the West German government rejected the offer, insisting that the Bavarian State Police would handle the crisis.
+In the subsequent Mossad assassinations following the Munich massacre, Sayeret Matkal struck the PLO in Beirut.

 The Yom Kippur War in 1973 brought a profound change to the unit.
 With Israel fighting on two fronts and the General Staff busy with managing the war, Sayeret Matkal found itself without missions to perform.
 Sayeret Matkal officers then split into two camps: those who believed that the unit should be kept in reserve and not be lightly sent to missions where it could endure heavy casualties, and those that wanted to go into action, even if that meant missions with little planning and more akin to a commando force than to the strategic-oriented Sayeret Matkal.
 The latter prevailed and Sayeret Matkal was tasked with operations on both fronts.
 After the war, Sayeret Matkal began developing plans for wartime in advance, so that when war came, the unit could go into action immediately, without waiting for the General Staff's orders and missions.
 A reserve company of Sayeret Matkal was also designated specifically for cooperation with the Israeli Air Force, shown by the war to be lacking.
-This would later evolve into Shaldag Unit.
+This would later evolve into the Shaldag Unit.